Julie Payette expected to be named Canada's next Governor-General

-Prime Minister Justin Trudeau is looking to Quebec to pick the next governor-general, with former astronaut Julie Payette expected to get the nod on Thursday, sources say.
+Prime Minister Justin Trudeau is looking to Quebec to pick the next governor-general, with former astronaut Julie Payette getting the nod on Thursday, sources say.

 Senior Liberal officials pointed out that tradition calls on the Prime Minister to appoint a francophone to the position after the seven-year tenure of David Johnston.
 The pressure is high on Mr. Trudeau to find someone who would garner widespread support, after his failed attempt last month to name former Ontario Liberal minister Madeleine Meilleur as the Commissioner of Official Languages.